 At the Three Camel Lodge, there is no shortage of adventures to savor.
 The lodge is the ideal base from which to explore the Gobi’s must-see destinations.
 You will encounter vastly different eco-systems, ancient petroglyphs or use indigenous wildlife, and the region’s most fascinating sites of historical and natural significance.

-Read more “Suggested Gobi Itineraries: 3 Popular Gobi Daytrips”
+Read more “Suggested Gobi Itinerary: 3 Popular Gobi Daytrips”

 Birds of the Gobi Desert